-The first step in selecting a cell phone plan is to decide on a carrier, ideally the one that offers the best coverage in the area the phone will most often be used.
-Ask neighbors or coworkers about the signal strength they obtain or check Mobiledia for information on cell reception strength for different zip codes across the US.
-For those interested in smartphones and accompanying data plans, see How Much Does a Smartphone Cost.
+The first step in selecting a cell phone plan is to decide on a carrier, ideally one that offers the best coverage in the area the phone will most often be used.
+Check the cell phone reception coverage maps for the carriers available.
+Customers interested in smartphones and accompanying data plans can read How Much Does a Smartphone Cost.

 Typical costs:

-Most plans include voicemail, call forwarding and caller ID.
+Most cell phone plans include voicemail and caller ID.

 Additional costs: